First Trip to Europe? Best Places to Visit (#1 May Surprise)

 • Puerto Pollensa โ€“ Whether you stay or just visit briefly, we challenge you to not fall for this laid-back seaside resort favorite.

-• Vintage train to Soller โ€“ Ride the historic train from Palma, then stay a while for hiking, tram rides to Port de Soller and other fun activities.
+• Vintage train to Soller โ€“ Ride the historic train from Palma, then stay a while in Soller for hiking, tram rides to Port de Soller and other fun activities.

 Where to stay in Mallorca

-• Palma de Mallorca โ€“ There are severalย great areas to stay, but the Old Town is our recommendation for your first visit.ย Can Bordoyย is a gorgeous 5-star boutique hotel, with historic sights on its doorstep and two small pools (a rooftop splash pool and another in its leafy courtyard garden).
+• Palma de Mallorca โ€“ There are several areas to stay, but the Old Town is our recommendation for your first visit.
+Can Bordoy, a gorgeous 5-star boutique hotel, won us over with its Art Deco dรฉcor, leafy garden and two small pools.

 3) Portugal